 It is this consciousness of suffering and death which makes human life worse than animal life, according to Schopenhauer.
-Yet this argument is not quite convincing, inasmuch as that same consciousness provides benefits for us as opposed to non-human animals.
+Yet this argument is not quite convincing, inasmuch as that same consciousness provides benefits for us as compared to non-human animals.
 So Schopenhauer’s argument is not completely convincing.
 Still, although he has not established that the life of the brute is better than that of the human, he has shown something quite powerful—it is not obvious that human animal life is better than non-human animal life.
 This is no small achievement and ought to be taken seriously.
-If this argument is correct then humans should change their own nature from an animal one if possible—by using their emerging technologies.
+If this argument is correct, then humans should change their own nature if possible—by using their emerging technologies.

 Schopenhauer is also correct that non-human animal suffering is hard to reconcile with Christian theism, as generations of Christian apologists have discovered.
 Moreover, his Stoic response to the evils of the world is commendable, as is his call for tolerance for the foibles of our fellow travelers.
 In the end, Schopenhauer is right: the sufferings of the world count strongly against its meaningfulness, even if not definitively so.

 [i] Arthur Schopenhauer, “On the Sufferings of the World,” in The Meaning of Life, ed.
 E.D Klemke (Oxford: Oxford University Press, 1981), 45.